hecko-yes/hecko.my.to/style-guide/index.md

-technically unnecessary filler, so like y'know the uh,, yeah every so often i wanna stop using it but then i don't
+technically unnecessary filler, so like y'know the uh,, yeah every so often i wanna stop using it but then i don't no textspeak abbreviations though, except those specified in [word replacements](#word-replacements)

 ## uncasualness

-i sometimes go sesquipedalian, either for comedic effect or because i genuinely don't know the simple word for the given thing i also use `one` instead of generic `you` because it just makes more sense to me (heck that should be a category of its own)
+i sometimes go sesquipedalian, either for comedic effect or because i genuinely don't know the simple word for the given thing i also use `one` instead of generic `you` mostly because it's more Logical™

 ## extrapolation

-if `don't` can be a thing then why not `y'all'dn't've` (= `you all would not have`) if the plural of `octopus` is `octopi` then for `corpus` i'll do `corpi` and you can't stop me (not in serious writing though) somewhat relevant is forcing local patterns to work, such as alliteration (e.g. `special spoon spection` (from "section"))
+if `don't` can be a thing then why not `y'all'dn't've` (= `you all would not have`) if the plural of `octopus` is `octopi` then for `corpus` i'll do `corpi` and you can't stop me (not in serious writing though) somewhat relevant is forcing local patterns, such as alliteration (e.g. `special spoon spection` (from "section")) or pluralization (`i don't want 2 bottles i want 1 bottles`)

 ## regionality

 generally american english but i feel like e.g. `labelled` looks better than `labeled` usually [24-hour time](https://en.wikipedia.org/wiki/24-hour_clock) except when it feels wrong or ambiguous, in which case 12-hour time without a space before the period name (e.g. `4:20am`)

-## no standard shortenings

-except those specified in [word replacements](#word-replacements)

 # word replacements